 The person receiving your email already knows who you are.

 They signed up in the first place.

 So it’s time to move on.

 It just makes business sense to be efficient, and that includes your email marketing.
 So you should delete inactive subscribers

 The Mailchimp dataset is an interesting argument, but it’s got too many variables that don’t seem to have been considered.

 Also, sending email marketing to people that want to receive your marketing messages, and not sending to people that simply ignore your messages – just makes sense from a brand and business perspective.

-It’s also going to be really important when the next round of data protection changes come into force in 2017.
-You’ll need to prove that you are being relevant.
-I don’t believe continue to sending marketing to people that ignore your messages do that.
+It’s also really important under GDPR.
+You need to prove that you are being relevant.
+So please stop sending marketing to people that ignore your messages do that.